Read in:

 The compiler is your integration test

-If app is missing a method that any Env requires — the project won't compile.
-All wiring is verified statically.
-You don't need a runtime DI container or reflection.
+If app lacks a method that some Env requires, the project does not build.
+All wiring is checked statically.
+No runtime DI container, no reflection.
 The compiler is the container.

 type Env interface {